z-carlson/robofriends/README.md

 This project was created as part of the Zero to Master: Complete Web Developer in 2020 course on Udemy.com.

-This project was an introduced React, Redux, and APIs to create a simple app that filters robot users fetched from jsonplaceholder and robohash.
+This project introduced React, Redux, and APIs to create a simple app that filters robot users fetched from jsonplaceholder and robohash.

 Default create-react-app ReadMe: